pballada/pballada.github.io/_posts/2024-09-24-measure-performance-using-unit-tests.markdown

 ---
 layout: post
-title: "Measuring Performance in iOS Apps with Unit Tests"
+title: "Measuring Performance Using XCTest"
-date: 2025-01-07
+date: 2024-09-24
-categories: [iOS, Testing, Performance]
+categories: [Testing, Performance]
+header_image: /assets/images/coding.jpg
 ---

 When working on iOS applications, ensuring your app remains efficient and responsive is just as important as implementing new features.
 One of the most straightforward ways to keep an eye on performance is by leveraging Unit Tests.
 While these tests are typically focused on functionality, you can also write specialized tests to measure resource consumption and speed.

-Below, I'll share a few key techniques and code examples on how to measure performance using Xcode’s built-in testing framework, along with a handful of tips.
+Below, I'll share a few key techniques and code examples on how to measure performance using Xcode's built-in testing framework, along with a handful of tips.

 ---

 ## Why Use Unit Tests for Performance?

 1. **Immediate Feedback**
    Performance tests quickly alert you to potential regressions.
-If you introduce a method that increases load times or memory usage, you’ll see a spike in your performance metrics right away.
+If you introduce a method that increases load times or memory usage, you'll see a spike in your performance metrics right away.

 2. **Consistent Environment**
    Unit tests run in a controlled environment.
 Although real-world conditions vary, testing within a stable setting helps identify the raw performance impact of your code.

 3. **Automation**
-   You can integrate performance tests into your CI pipeline, ensuring your app’s speed and responsiveness aren’t compromised as the codebase grows.
+   You can integrate performance tests into your CI pipeline, ensuring your app's speed and responsiveness aren't compromised as the codebase grows.

 ---

 ## Setting Up a Performance Test

 Apple provides a convenient API in the `XCTest` framework to measure performance: `measure { ... }`.
-Here’s a straightforward example:
+Here's a straightforward example:

 ```swift
 import XCTest